🔍 공개 퀴즈 검색

 Why does audience matter in persuasion?

-1. Different audiences require different approaches ✓
+2. Different audiences require different approaches ✓

-3. All people are exactly the same
+3. All people respond the same way to arguments

 What should you know about your audience's knowledge level?